SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Tracking attendance digitally saves time and effort at the end of recruitments, and actually minimizes errors throughout the process (including compilation errors at the end).
 The highest chances for error are the parts which are dependent on humans, like collecting data from everyone, inputting it, not mixing up 'Jhanvi' with 'Jahnavi', and communicating responsibilities with each other.
-Last year I handled the website alone so everything went smoothly for me, I just had to ask every chair for a session report after their session.
+Last year I handled the website alone, so everything went smoothly for me, I just had to ask every chair for a session report after their session.
 If you split the responsibility among multiple people this time, there are possible data synchronization issues (like forgetting to upload names if you're used to someone else uploading them).

 If you can find a way (like a better website) to access the benefits and overcome the flaws, then that would be great.
 Otherwise, this is pretty solid.